Want to do a global health elective during medical school? Below is a step by step plan to get you started.

 (September - October) Get a clear understanding of what your options are for electives during medical school at UNC

-UNC medical students can do global health electives during:
+UNC medical students most often complete global health electives during:

-• Summer between 1st and 2nd year for 4-8 weeks.
+• Summer between 1st and 2nd year for up to 8 weeks during the "individualization phase".
 Six credits are available for electives during this period and ONLY 6 credits from pre-clinical courses can be counted towards the 18 elective credits necessary for graduation.

-• As a 3rd year student, you can do one global health elective month (6 credits) ONLY if you postpone one of your clinical rotations (usually an outpatient medicine block) until the beginning of 4th year.
+• As a 3rd year student, you can do one global health elective month (6 credits) ONLY if you postpone one of your "application" phase blocks.

-• As a 4th year student, you can do a total of two months (12 credits) of global health elective time.
+• As a 4th year student, during the "individualization phase," you can do a total of two months (12 credits) of global health elective time for credit.
 Generally, this would include two separate electives with clear objectives and learning opportunities.
 The best time is generally between January (after residency interviews) and March (before the required Capstone course).
 This needs to be carefully discussed with your faculty advisor and the Office of International Activities.

 • Some students take a leave from medical school to complete an MPH or a specific global health fellowship program.
 This longer global health possibility (from 6-12 months) is an important consideration for students seriously considering a career in global health.
 You can take two years off medical school for any reason.
 Some of the opportunities for extended global health work for medical students can be found on our funding page under the longer term experiences.

 (September - October) Think about what you want to get out of the experience and where you would like to go

 There are many important reasons to do a global health elective but what you get out of it will at least partially be determined by what ideas you went into it with.
 Think about: